MrWillCom/awesome/README.md

 ## TypeScript

-*   [honojs/hono](https://github.com/honojs/hono) - Web Framework built on Web Standards
+*   [honojs/hono](https://github.com/honojs/hono) - Web framework built on Web Standards

 *   [monkeytypegame/monkeytype](https://github.com/monkeytypegame/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.